OpenNebula/docs/source/installation_and_configuration/opennebula_services/oneflow.rst

     # systemctl restart opennebula-flow
     # systemctl stop    opennebula-flow

-To enable or disable automatic start of the service on boot, execute one of:
+To enable or disable automatic start on host boot, execute one of:

 .. prompt:: bash # auto